MicrosoftDocs/windows-powershell-docs/docset/windows/adfs/Add-AdfsWebApiApplication.md

 ### System.String

-String objects are accepted by the *AccessControlPolicyName*, *AdditionalAuthenticationRules*, *ApplicationGroupIdentifier*, *DelegationAuthorizationRules*, *ImpersonationAuthorizationRules*, *IssuanceAuthorizationRules*, and *IssuanceTransformRules* parameters.
+String objects are received by the *AccessControlPolicyName*, *AdditionalAuthenticationRules*, *ApplicationGroupIdentifier*, *DelegationAuthorizationRules*, *ImpersonationAuthorizationRules*, *IssuanceAuthorizationRules*, and *IssuanceTransformRules* parameters.

 ### System.Object

-Objects are accepted by the *AccessControlPolicyParameters* parameter.
+Objects are received by the *AccessControlPolicyParameters* parameter.

 ### System.Management.Automation.SwitchParameter

-SwitchParameter objects are accepted by the *AlwaysRequireAuthentication* and *RequestMFAFromClaimsProviders* parameters.
+SwitchParameter objects are received by the *AlwaysRequireAuthentication* and *RequestMFAFromClaimsProviders* parameters.

 ### Microsoft.IdentityServer.Management.Resources.ApplicationGroup

-ApplicationGroup objects are accepted by the *ApplicationGroup* parameter.
+ApplicationGroup objects are received by the *ApplicationGroup* parameter.

 ## OUTPUTS